Amygda1la/Hamming-Code/Readme.md

 # Hamming Code
-**Simple program to correct's single mistake in the coded message using Hamming code algorithm**
+**Simple program to correct single mistake in the coded message using Hamming code algorithm**

 # How to use?